zilishen/documentation/content/nms/nms-resilience.md

 It's also possible to run ClickHouse as a pod alongside the NGINX Management Suite pods, using a persistent volume for storage.
 Additionally, if preferred, NGINX Management Suite can be configured to connect to an externally-managed [ClickHouse cluster](https://aws.amazon.com/solutions/implementations/clickhouse-cluster/) hosted on Amazon Web Services (AWS).
 This allows you to take advantage of custom high-availability architectures to meet your specific needs.

-which can take advantage of custom high-availability architectures.

 ## Architecture

 The following diagram shows the architecture of NGINX Management Suite deployed on Kubernetes.